Podcastindex-org/podcast-namespace/docs/tags/location.md

 `<podcast:location>`

-This tag is intended to describe the location of editorial focus, or the source of production for a podcast's content (i.e. "what place is this podcast about?").
+This tag is intended to describe the location of editorial focus, or the source of production for a podcast's content; answering the question "where is this podcast about?" or "where was the podcast made?".
 The tag has many use cases and is one of the more complex ones.
 You are **highly encouraged** to read the full [implementation document](https://github.com/Podcastindex-org/podcast-namespace/blob/main/location/location.md) before starting to code for it.